FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

 If you have installed Webpack Encore, you may want to have it as a node_module dependence.

-You can by running this command :
+You can by running this command:

 .. code-block:: bash